Nosferatu (band): The Nosferatu

 In 2019, Vlad Janicek and Louis DeWray formed The Nosferatu.
 In an interview with Absolution, Janicek said it was after The Prophecy tour when DeVille "left the band" and "What followed was 1-2 years of legal stupidity during which Damien decided to form a completely new band and call it Nosferatu.
 After taking very expensive legal counseling l was told that l could not stop him as technically we both owned the name 50/50 and could both use it."
 They brought in Chris Clark who had also played briefly with Nosferatu.

 The Nosferatu played their first show at The Underworld in Camden, London in November 2019 and their first overseas show in February 2020 at Temple Rock Club in Athens, Greece.
+In 2023, the band embarked on an extensive European and American tour, playing headline concerts in Mexico, Czech Republic, Portugal, Ireland, Spain and Italy, and at Whitby Gothic Festival U.K supporting New Model Army, and at the prestigious NCN Festival in Germany.
+The Mexican shows the band headlined are notable as debut performances of songs from the Rise album and the first time any version of the band has performed in North America.

-The band is currently writing and recording songs for their debut album.
+The band are currently writing and recording songs for their debut album under The Nosferatu name, and have upcoming 2024 shows at Castle Party Festival in Poland, and in Athens, Greece.